 2013-2014: I began Crossfit in 2013, and in parallel with that, started eating a Paleo diet.
 Again, not eating many carbs (see a trend here?), but rather lots of animal proteins, fats, and veggies.
 I began to lose some weight after several months of attending 4-5 classes a week, but eventually plateaued and began experiencing lethargy and brain fog while at work.
 I also wasn’t improving in my workouts.
 I wanted to try a completely new approach to my nutrition.

-2015-Today: I adopted a vegan diet cold turkey in January 2015.
+Jan 2015- August 2018: I adopted a vegan diet cold turkey in January 2015.
 And I felt incredible.
 And light.
 And had endless energy.
 Finally, a diet that allowed me to eat large volumes of food, and not to mention, a boatload of carbs!
 I first adhered to a high carb, low fat vegan diet and ate mostly fruit and veggies with some grains.
 That began to feel a bit restrictive to me after a while however, and I knew I didn’t want to go down that road again.
 Fast forward to today.
-I center my diet around whole, unprocessed plant-based food, with the occasional coconut ice cream, and vegan cookie thrown in the mix (for those post-workout gains).
+I center my diet around whole, unprocessed plant-based food.
+And let’s not forget the occasional pint of ice cream thrown in the mix (for those post-workout gains)!
 I eat what a crave, in reasonable quantities, and as a result have lost a little over ten pounds without trying.
-In fact, in the past two years eating vegan, my weight has been extremely consistent and doesn’t fluctuate more than a couple of pounds.
+In fact, in the past five years, my weight has been extremely consistent and doesn’t fluctuate more than a couple of pounds.
 Although I’m not quite as focused on lifting super heavy as I was in college, I’m still satisfied with my strength and even more pleased with the endurance I have eating this way.